Rolling out phytosanitary measures to expand market access

 Shared experience with other countries and regions

 A good practice identified during the project was to replicate the experience gained during the implementation of the project, including the coordination management arrangements, in other interested countries and regions.
-All of the materials and tools developed during the project are available on the websites of the IICA, STDF and IPPC, so that they can be used throughout the world.
+All of the materials and tools developed during the project are available on the websites of the IICA, STDF and IPPC, so that they can be used across the world.